mohammadsaif19/continue/docs/docs/customization/slash-commands.md

 ### `/edit`

 Select code with ctrl/cmd + M (VS Code) or ctrl/cmd + J (JetBrains), and then type "/edit", followed by instructions for the edit.
-Continue will stream the changes into a side-by-side diff editor.
+FazzaPilot will stream the changes into a side-by-side diff editor.

 ```json
 {